St. Matthew

 The core of Christian unity and the image of God the Church professed lay in the activity of the exalted Christ.
 He came to earth, died (represented by his journey to "the depths of the earth" in the tomb) and rose to glory.
 Unlike many other biblical authors, this writer saw glory as more than spreading reputation.
 He viewed it in cosmic terms.
 The exalted Christ was transcendent, able to fill the universe with his presence.
 Notice the parallel between God's presence in 4:6 with that of the risen Christ in 4:10.
 The risen Christ now had a divine presence (which led to the doctrine he shared in the divine nature).
 Both the image and activity of God in the Church were the result of the glorified Christ.
 Christ revealed God as one in nature and purpose.
 He charged the Church to carry out that singular message in peace and ethical living.

 How did the Church hope to accomplish its mission?
 Through the gifts of Christ.
-He gave the Church a leadership (not only in structure but in personalities) to guide the local communities into unity.
+He gave the Church leadership (not only in structure but in personalities) to guide the local communities into unity.
 But that was not the only goal for the leaders.
 They were to show the community the path to spiritual maturity.
 Again the glorified Christ was the model for such maturity.
 The author presented his image as the "total, complete man."
 He was the measure of spiritual growth.
 As his focus lay on the Father, so should the community lay its focus.

 The image of the glorified Christ and the various themes in these verses can seem daunting to us.
 Peaceful unity, like faith, is both a gift from God and a human struggle.
 Yet if we look to the risen Lord as our model and our strength, we may find that we can progress in the spiritual life.
 We can become more peaceful, gentle, forgiving.
 Just because he is.

-Top of the page
+Top of the pageGospel: Matthew 9:9-13

 9 Passing (along) from there, JESUS saw a man sitting at a tax table, called Matthew, and (HE) said to him, "Follow me."
 Having stood up, he followed HIM.

-9:9 "a man sitting at a tax table" The tax table was a official place to collect individual taxes and business tolls (like a tax office).
+9:9 "a man sitting at a tax table" The tax table was an official place to collect individual taxes and business tolls (like a tax office).
 Sitting indicated a place of judgment (an official who "sat in" judgment).

 In the verses that preceded the call of Matthew, Jesus cured the paralytic.
 In doing so, Jesus demonstrated his power to forgive sin.
 In other words, he could reconcile sinners with God.
 His actions, of course, caused scandal among the Pharisees.